RandanCSS/randan/README.md

 from randan.scrapingVK import scrapingVK scrapingVK.scrapingVK()

 # with this code, you will immediately see an instruction.
-Just follow it for executing the default scenario, episodically pressing Enter on your keyboard
+# Just follow it for executing the default scenario, episodically pressing Enter on your keyboard

 # however, if you want to customize the default scenario, there are three ways availible.
-The first one is to use the module's dialog interface which appears in the process of executing the module's code
+# The first one is to use the module's dialog interface which appears in the process of executing the module's code.
 # The second one is to assign manually the function scrapingVK() arguments, which are None bt default.
 # Finally, the third way is to take the module's code manually and and alter it
 ```